 - Rebuild & extend the island // We’ve repurposed our kitchen island in our previous house, so we’d like something a little prettier and more substantial.
 We’d also like to extend the seating arrangement in there.

 - Add window seating // I’d like to change the bay area into a smaller seating arrangement.

 Change chandelier& add pendants // I’m thinking 2-3 pendant lights over the “new” island, another over the sink.
 Then of course, changing the chandelier.
 New Hardware // we are waiting for new antique brass cup pulls to arrive tomorrow, just in time for Christmas.Done!

 - New flooring // we miss our dark floors from the old house, but these can’t be installed until we make some final decisions about our island layout.

-Also, I’ve had a few people ask about the tip I shared during my appearance on the Rachael Ray show about hiding mail.
-The sources can be found below!
+I shared a tip during my appearance on the Rachael Ray Show about hiding mail.
+The baskets and all sources can be found below!